mercyikpe/ev-charging-simulation/README.md

 ## EV Charging Simulation

-This project is simulates the charging behavior of electric vehicles (EVs) at charging stations over a year.
+This project simulates the charging behavior of electric vehicles (EVs) at charging stations over a year.

 <br/>